WALNUT VALLEY FESTIVAL – WINFIELD, KS

 It was dark by the time we arrived, and there were lines of people streaming in with their campers.
 The staff was on their game, trying to direct multiple folks at the same time while getting the right people to assist us with our tickets.
 They were very helpful as they taxied our RV into an electric spot so we could use our air conditioner.
 We were really glad to be plugged in because it was going to be a hot weekend.

-After we were settled in with the RV parked, electric hooked up and our slides out, we set off for our first nights adventure to get the lay of the land.
+After we were settled in with the RV parked, got electric hooked-up, and our slides out, we set off for our first nights’ adventure to get the lay of the land.

 Walnut Valley Festival blended today’s modern technology with the charm of music from long ago by offering a Festival App to use on your smartphone.
 This is where we found the Schedules, Performers, Workshops Contests, Vendors, Campgrounds, Do and See in Winfield, Kids Activities, Navigation, Festival Goers, Notifications, Feedback and Information, List of Campsite Names and their Location, etc.